Julia Wilkinson: 2008 Beijing Olympics

-2009–2010 Season
+2012 London Olympics

+At the Spring 2012 Canadian trials in Montreal, Wilkinson swam the 100-meter backstroke in a time of 59.85, a personal best.
+Her prior shoulder injury in 2009 may have influenced her decision to focus on distances not exceeding 100 meters in her trial events.

+In the 2012 Summer Olympics in London, Wilkinson swam for Canada in the 100 m freestyle, the 100 m backstroke the 4 x 100 m freestyle relay and the 4 x 100 medley relays.
+She finished 13th in the 100-meter freestyle, 11th in the 4x100-meter freestyle relay, 9th in the 100-meter backstroke, and 12th in the 4x100-meter Medley Relay.
+She was disappointed in her ninth place finish in the 100-meter backstroke as she came up just .08 seconds short of making it to the finals.

+2008–2010 International competition

+At the 2008 Mel Zajac, Jr. International swim meet in Vancouver, British Columbia, she broke the Canadian record for the 50 m backstroke with her time of 28.53.
+The record was previously held by Jennifer Carroll, who set it in the 2003 World Championships.

-In the summer of 2009, Julia represents Canada at the World Championships.
+In the summer of 2009, Julia represented Canada at the World Championships.

 She was named to Canada's Senior National Team for the 2009–2010 season at the Canada Cup opening night in Toronto.
-She went on to win the 100 free that evening with 54.19 with no shoulder complications after her surgery and recovery last year.
+She went on to win the 100 free that evening with 54.19 with no shoulder complications after her surgery and recovery.

-She is returning for her final season as a senior at Texas A&M following her shoulder injury.
-Wilkinson was instrumental in A&M’s dual victory against Missouri, winning three individual events and swimming the backstroke on the first-place 200 medley relay.
-She also swam in four winning relays as the Aggies claimed the team title at the Big 12 Relays.
-She received the Big12 Swimming of the Week Award for her performance.
-She looked forward to Big12s meetings against main rivals Texas and racing at NCAAs, aiming for an individual title.

 She was nominated to carry the Vancouver 2010 Olympic Torch through her hometown of Stratford, Ontario on December 27, 2009.
 She cited the great support Stratford has given her in reaching her dreams.